Mia-Salazar/paypal-shop/README.md

 # Shop made with Paypal

-A Shop made with Paypal to practice React hooks
+A Shop made with Paypal to practice React hooks following a [platzi course](https://platzi.com/clases/2118-react-hooks/)

 ## Available Scripts